Ellingham, Harbridge and Ibsley

-Ellingham, Harbridge and Ibsley is a civil parish in the west of the English county of Hampshire.
+Ellingham, Harbridge and Ibsley is a civil parish in the New Forest district, in the west of the county of Hampshire, England.
 The population of the civil parish at the 2011 Census was 1,171.

-The civil parish was formed in 1974 by the amalgamation of the three titular villages which had all been civil parishes in their own right, it forms part of the New Forest District.
+The civil parish was formed on 1 April 1979 from "Ellingham" and Harbridge and Ibsley.

 The main geographical features of the area are the A338 road (connecting Poole and Bournemouth with Salisbury) and the Hampshire Avon.
 The nearest towns are Ringwood and Fordingbridge.

 Populated places in the parish include: